COD WITH BOK CHOY SOBA NOODLES

 Instructions

-• Remove cod from the refrigerator and set on counter top to remove chill.
+• Remove cod from the refrigerator and set it on the countertop to remove chill.

 • Wash, and separate bok choy leaves from stems.
 Chop and set aside in respective piles.

-• Prepare cod by blotting dry with paper towel, then season with salt and pepper.
+• Prepare cod by blotting dry with a paper towel, then season with salt and pepper.

-• Heat large dutch oven or pot to medium/high heat, add 1 tbls olive oil, add garlic, ginger, ¼ cup green onion, and red pepper flake and cook for 1-2 minutes.
+• Heat a large Dutch oven or pot to medium/high heat, add 1 tablespoon olive oil, add garlic, ginger, ¼ cup green onion, and red pepper flakes, and cook for 1-2 minutes.
 Add bok choy stems, salt, pepper, and fish sauce and cook for 5 minutes.
 Add the bok choy greens and water and cover with lid, stirring occasionally.

 • Meanwhile, heat medium sized skillet over high heat and add 1 tbls olive oil.
 Cook cod 3-6 minutes per side, depending on thickness, flipping halfway and cooking all the way through.